barberd/coco9511pak/Basic Patch/README.md

 ## Implementation Choices

-The basic IO address for accessing the Am9511 is $FF70.
+The base IO address for accessing the Am9511 is $FF70.
 If a different IO address is desired, the patch will need to be modified and reassembled.

 ARCSIN was used for arcsin instead of ASIN as this conflicts with the 'AS' token used in Disk BASIC.